 Does Doctors Care accept most insurance plans?

 Most major insurance plans are accepted at all Doctors Care locations.
-We will also file your claim for you; however, any co-pays, deductibles, or non-covered services must be paid at time of services rendered.
-We also accept cash, check, Visa, MasterCard, and Discover card.
+We will also file your claim for you.
+However, any co-pays, deductibles or non-covered services must be paid at the time you receive services.
+We also accept cash, check, Visa, MasterCard and Discover card.

 What services are available?

 We treat just about everything from fractures to rashes.
-Doctors Care also treats lacerations, injuries, infections, flu, pneumonia and many other health concerns as well as perform pre-employment physicals and drug screens.
-We offer many services for patients and employers that are not available in many private practices, such as x-rays, blood counts, pregnancy tests, rapid strep tests and drug screening.
+Doctors Care also treats lacerations, injuries, infections, flu, pneumonia and many other health concerns.
+And we perform pre-employment physicals and drug screens.
+We offer many services for patients and employers that are not available in many private practices.
+These include X-rays, blood counts, pregnancy tests, rapid strep tests and drug screening.

 Do you accept patients without insurance?

-There may be other instances in which effective communication may necessitate the use of a qualified sign language interpreter.
-If a Doctors Care health care professional determines, in consultation with a deaf patient and/or his family members or other companions, that a sign language interpreter is needed, arrangements will be made for such an interpreter to be present at the patient's consultation.
+There may be other instances in which a qualified sign language interpreter is needed to ensure effective communication.
+If a Doctors Care health care professional determines, in consultation with a deaf patient and/or the patient’s family members or other companions, that a sign language interpreter is needed, arrangements will be made for such an interpreter to be present at the patient’s consultation.